udacity/create-your-own-adventure/english/check-your-phone/check-your-phone.md

 [Realize that it's just a dream](../dream/dream.md)

 Think 'Hey, my dream says it's time to go to Paris!' and [plan your trip](http://www.tripadvisor.com/)

+If it's destined to be Paris, then it's got to be with her [you call her using Skype](https://www.skype.com)